 According to my initial plan, I was to spend three years at Gettysburg, then go to Penn State for two years to specialize in engineering.
 However, I took a course in Modern Physics at Gettysburg, and got really interested in the subject.
 The faculty was sufficiently impressed with my performance in the final exam for that course that they invited me to major in physics.
 Physics majors were in those days generally regarded as what later became to be known as "nerds", so I had to give it some thought.
 If you told a girl that you were guilty of majoring in physics, she would look at you sort of funny and then start looking for the exit.
 The physics program at Gettysburg had the reputation of being so tough and rigorous that you were forced to eschew any thought of a social life.
 But since I was sort of a nerd anyway, I said "Sure, why not?"

 So my goal of doing aeronautical engineering was abandoned, and I took up the role of nascent physicist with gusto.
 The subject was extremely interesting to me.
-The precise predictability of mechanics, the beauty of Maxwell's equations, and the logical and philosophical questioning behind quantum theory became utterly fascinating for me.
+The precise predictability of classical mechanics, the beauty of Maxwell's equations, and the logical and philosophical questioning behind quantum theory became utterly fascinating for me.
 The physics faculty members were outstanding.
 I still remember their names to this day-Richard Mara, Theodore Daniels, Thomas Haskins, Walter Scott, Thomas Hendricksen.
 It is often said that teaching is the most influential of the professions, since as a teacher you affect eternity.
 These folks sure did.

 I stayed for the full four-year term at Gettysburg, and graduated in 1963.
 What to do next?
 Should I go out and actually get a real job?
 Or should I go to graduate school?
 I opted for graduate school, and went to Brown University in Providence, Rhode Island.

 I still remember with fondness the fellow members of the resonance group at Brown.
 I wonder if any of them are still out there?
 Harry Kriz and Mann Jang Park with their Go games.
 The wild parties at Bob Marino's apartment.
+Craig Taylor's computer analysis of powder patterns.
 Steve Bishop's voluminous PhD thesis, which seemed to go on and on like some sort of 19th century Russian novel.
 Jim Sullivan's master's thesis in abstentia.
 Dave Griscom with his clever adaptations of Peanuts cartoons that described day-to-day humorous events in the group.
 Ellory Schempp and Tony Oja down the hall working into the early hours of the morning on nuclear quadrupole resonance.
 Nalamolu Gopalarao, whose wife seemed to call him on the phone at least once every hour.
 Chunghi Rhee's seemingly endless cesium glass spectrometer runs.
 Frank Landsberger with those deadly beryllium glass samples which we imagined could have killed us all.
 Harry's and my interest in the novelist H. P. Lovecraft, who had lived in Providence and who had used Providence as the setting of many of his horror stories--Cthulhu, Yog-Sothoth, Him Who Is Not To Be Named, The Case of Charles Dexter Ward, The Colour out of Space, Miskatonic University in Arkham, Massachusetts, the dreaded Necronomicon of the mad Arab Abdul Alhazared.
 And just down the hall seated at her desk, our secretary Judith, who I started dating in my last year there and ultimately ended up marrying.

 I finished up my PhD thesis in 1968.
 At that time, there was a glut of new PhDs on the market and a relative shortage of jobs in either academe or industry, and you began to hear horror stories about PhDs driving taxicabs, tending bars, etc. I decided to stall for a year or so, and took an overseas visiting fellowship at the University of Sheffield in England.